b. 19/01/1893 Liverpool. d. 31/01/1982 Haslemere, Surrey.

 BURIAL PLACE: GRANGE CEMETERY, WEST KIRBY, THE WIRRAL.
 SECTION F, PLOT 17

-Cyril Gourley's medals including VC on display at the Royal Artillery Museum, Woolwich (Jan 2015).
+Cyril Gourley's medals including VC on display at the Royal Artillery Museum, Woolwich (Thomas Stewart).

 RA Chapel, Woolwich